 It was love at first sip when we first encountered chai latte during a US holiday to join 2 million other people in Times Square to ring in the New Millennium.

-The pack we brought home lasted only a few months and when we contacted the company for more they told us there wouldn’t be any more... unless we wanted to sell it in Australia ourselves.
+The pack we brought home lasted only a few months and when we contacted the US manufacturers for more they told us there wouldn’t be any more... unless we wanted to sell it in Australia ourselves.

-We had our own PR/marketing business at the time and didn't want to change direction, but the answer was simple... all we would to do was talk to a few foodie friends and they'd surely jump at the chance to get in on the ground floor of the Australian chai phenomenon.
+We had our own PR/marketing business at the time and didn't want to change direction, but the answer seemed simple... we just had to talk to a few foodie contacts and they'd surely jump at a ground floor opportunity to launch Australia's own chai phenomenon.

 How hard could it be?